 Foundation doctors can submit abstracts that have already been presented at other conferences.

 Abstract applications for NFDPD are only open to current F1 or F2 doctors in recognised Foundation Programmes in the UK or Malta.
+Only current foundation doctors are eligible to present their work at NFDPD.
+Work can be a collaboration with colleagues of other grades of training.

 Presentation type

-Oral presentations (10 minutes)
+Oral presentation (10 minutes)

-Poster presentations (3 minutes)
+Poster presentation (3 minutes)

 All abstracts submitted will be considered for poster presentations.
 You will be asked if you wish your abstract to be considered for an oral presentation as well.